 Opening in 2016 is the Guangzhou-Shenzen-Hong Kong Express Rail Link.
 This cuts down travel time to Guangzhou and Beijing to 48 minutes and ten hours respectively.
 It also connects Hong Kong's MTR to the recently developed Pearl River Delta Megacity, now the largest metropolitan area in the world.
 This intercity line will greatly boost jobs and commerce in the south of China.

-Various other MTR extensions are opened later in the decade - including the Northern Link, which offers a major transportation corridor for the residents of western Hong Kong.
-By 2020, the MTR has a length of over 270 km.*
+Various other MTR extensions are opened later in the decade – including the Northern Link, which offers a major transportation corridor for the residents of western Hong Kong.
+By 2020, the MTR has a total length of greater than 270 km.*

 The first self-sufficient, car-free city in mainland China

 The "Great City" is a sustainable, eco-friendly satellite city, built on an approximately 3-square-kilometer site outside Chengdu in Central China.
 This futuristic development, completed in 2020,* responds to the problem of overburdened infrastructure in many of China's urban centres, without contributing to the high energy consumption and carbon emissions associated with suburban sprawl.

 Great City is home to 30,000 families totaling 80,000 people, many of whom are given opportunities to work within the development.
 Echoing the designs of Jacque Fresco and the Venus Project, the distance from any location in the city to any other is walkable within 15 minutes, virtually eliminating the need for automobiles.
 The city is also connected to Chengdu and surrounding areas via mass transit, accessed at a regional transit hub in the city centre.